 Things were quite confusing.
 No cuttoons, when exactly ten minutes ago, Bill clearly mentioned cuttoons.

-With years of experience in creating explainer video, my team and I have tried out – and also seen – lots of styles from top level studios.
+With years of experience in creating explainer videos, my team and I have tried out – and also seen – lots of styles from top level studios.

 Some of them we love, some are a little out of our taste.
 Some require god-tier techniques, some can be done by new learners.